 Full-career retirees received an average $5,489 monthly allowance, which is $65,868 annualized.
 An annuity providing the same level of income from Fidelity Investments would cost roughly $1.43 million.

-The true level of retirement income CalPERS provides is successfully hidden from public view, in part, by the 36% of membership that retire with less than 15 years of service credit and, accordingly, receive much smaller levels of retirement income than those who work a full-career.
+The true level of retirement income provided by CalPERS is successfully hidden from public view, in part, by the 36% of membership that retire with less than 15 years of service credit and, accordingly, receive much smaller levels of retirement income than those who work a full-career.

 The fact that there are nearly two retirees in the 0-15 bracket to every full-career retiree pushes the average dramatically lower and serves more to reflect the composition of CalPERS members — many have very short careers — than to provide a meaningful gauge of the level of retirement income offered by the system.